chrisnoonan98675/site/xl-release/how-to/configure-gzip-compression.markdown

 ## Configuring the GZIP compression settings

-To configure the GZIP settings, first add the `server` and `http` properties to the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` configuration file.
+To configure the GZIP settings, first add the `xl`(if it does not already exist), `server` and `http` properties to the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` configuration file.
 In the `http` property, add an additional `gzip` property.
 This property identifies the predefined GZIP configuration you wish to use.
 Supported values are:

 {:.table .table-striped}
 | Parameter             | Description                                                        |